mayankagwl/oidcsuite-automate/README.md

 # oidcsuite-automate
-Automate the Oidc Suites to out the Oidc Profiles like Basic, Config, FormPost
+Automate the OpenidConnect Suites to test out the OpenId Profiles like Basic, Config, FormPost